-For this experiment, the statistics of events on the signal lines are time--translation invariant, in that we turn on the power to a laser that drives the state, wait some reasonable length of time, then collect data, but if we waited for a slightly longer or shorter length of time we would obtain a very similar violation of a Bell--type inequality.
+For the experiment above, the statistics of events on the signal lines are time--translation invariant, in that we turn on the power to a laser that drives the state, wait some reasonable length of time, then collect data, but if we waited for a slightly longer or shorter length of time we would obtain a very similar violation of a Bell--type inequality.
 A signal analysis approach to such data suggests that it would be both theoretically and technologically useful to characterize how the violation evolves over time immediately after the power to the laser is turned on, because it is surely not guaranteed \emph{a priori} that the numbers of coincident events and the violation of the Bell--type inequality will increase precisely as fast as the number of events on each signal line separately.
 Indeed, insofar as the violation of Bell--type inequalities in such experiments is a time--translation invariant equilibrium condition, we would more expect the approach to an equilibrium nonlocal state that results in the violation of Bell--type inequalities might be slower than the approach to a local equilibrium of events on each signal line: it would be interesting to know by precisely how much, or whether it is in fact just as fast.
 It may well be that for some applications we cannot leave the power to the laser permanently on, in which case how the numbers of coincident events and the violation of Bell--type inequalities change over time after power is supplied may also be technologically important.
 It may also be that the numbers of coincident events and the violation of Bell--type inequalities will increase at different rates when the separation between Alice and Bob is increased or when different optical components are used, or subtle universalities may emerge even for apparently very different experiments.
 It would seem significant, for example, if it takes time equivalent to some large multiple of the length of the whole apparatus before violation of Bell--type inequalities is established.